 Just as wearing boots in the winter protects your feet, dog shoes or booties will prevent injury and protect dog paws in snow.
 Dog boots will protect your dog’s paws from salt, ice balls and sharp items that may be hidden under the snow.
 Your pup may not like the boots at the beginning but, with a little time and patience, you can train your dog to love wearing their booties!

-Get a matching dog jacket to go along with your new dog shoes!
+You could also get a matching dog jacket to go along with your new dog shoes!

 During winter time, try to care for your dog’s feet like you do your own.
 When your feet get cold, sore, and blistered, the discomfort can make you miserable.
 Your dog feels the same way.
 Pay attention to your dog’s behavior to check for any signs of discomfort or distress.
 Show your dog a little love during winter by taking good care of their paws.

-For more tips on how to protect dog paws in snow, check out the video below:
+And for more tips on how to protect dog paws in snow, check out the video below:

 More winter care tips for dogs